 You need to remember that some dogs will eat anything on offer, no matter what the source may be.
 Commercial cat food is usually quite strongly flavoured, to encourage cats to eat it, so there’s no surprise that dogs may enjoy it too (even secondhand).

-Let’s find out, as delicately as possible, why dogs eat cat feces and also, is there anything we can do about it?
+Let’s find out, as delicately as possible, why dogs eat cat feces, along with what we can do about it?

 Why is my dog eating cat poop?

-As strange as it sounds, eating poop is pretty normal for many animals, including our dogs.
-The scientific term is coprophagia, which literally means “to eat faeces.”
-It's hard to get our human heads around the idea, but poop eating is a natural part of a dogs instinct - particularly when it comes to mums cleaning their puppies.
+Coprophagia literally means “to eat faeces", and while it may be hard to get our human heads around the idea, poop eating is a natural part of a dogs instinct - particularly when it comes to a mother dog cleaning her puppy.
 As domesticated as they might seem, dogs carry the same DNA as their wild ancestors.
 It is a natural behaviour for a mother dog to eat their puppies’ poop and wee, in order to keep the litter clean.
 Some researchers think that dogs might do the same when their living environment contains poo.

 Dogs are also scavengers and will investigate any potential food source.
 After all, the more places you look, the more options you consider, the more likely you are to find some food.
 It sounds unpleasant, but they might actually enjoy the aroma and taste - it is food for them after all.
-And dogs really will look anywhere for that, including a cat’s litter box.
+Poop eating can also become a habit, that your dog then finds it hard to stop the behaviour.

 A peculiarity of cat poop is that it is very high in protein.
-Indeed, cats are obligate carnivores and their protein needs are much higher than that of dogs.
+Indeed, cats are obligate carnivores, meaning they need a much higher protein diet than dogs.
 Consequently, cat food is very protein oriented, and accordingly, their poop contains much more protein than the poop of other species.

 Why do dogs eat cat poop?
 And is it bad for them?